awkena/panGenomeBreedr/docs/reference/pg_count_variant_types.md

 # Count the distribution of variant types in the database (online)

-This function connects to the public panGenomeBreedr API to perform a server-side aggregation, counting the occurrences of different variant types (e.g., SNP, INDEL) stored in the database.
+Count the distribution of variant types in the database (online)

 ## Usage